how-to-become-a-data-scientist-from-scratch

 Focus: Python (Pandas, NumPy), SQL, Jupyter notebooks.

-Quick links: 10 Steps to Become a Data Scientist
+Quick link: 10 Steps to Become a Data Scientist

 3️⃣ Data Visualization β€” Power BI / Tableau